qmarcou/IGoR/README.md

 ## Outputs
-Outputs are scenario/sequence statistics, each individually presented below.
+Outputs or Counters in the C++ interface are scenario/sequence statistics, each individually presented below.
 They are all written in the *output* folder (or *batchname_output* if a batchname was supplied).

 In order to specify outputs use the `-output` argument, and detail the desired list of outputs.
 Outputs are tied to the exploration of scenarios and thus require to have `-infer` or `-evaluate` in the same command.
 Note that although it might be interesting to track some outputs during the inference for debugging purposes, best practice would be to use it along with evaluation.

 The different outputs are detailed in the next sections.

+Python utility functions are provided to analyze these outputs in the pygor.counters submodule.

 ### Best scenarios
 *Output the N best scenarios for each sequence*

 Use command `--scenarios N`

+The output of this Counter is a semicolon separated values file with one field for each event realization, associated mismatches/errors/mutations indices on the read, the scenario rank, its associated probability and the sequence index.

 ### Generation probability
 *Estimates the probability of generation of the error free/unmutated ancestor sequence* By default only outputs an estimator of the probability of generation of the ancestor sequence underlying each sequencing read.
-See *Igor paper Pgen section* for details.
+See [IGoR's paper][igor_bioarxiv] for details.

 Use command `--Pgen`